-Performance Analysis of U.S. Defense Stocks in Relation to Federal Budgets and Military Conflicts in the Post-Cold War Era
+The Budgets of Wars: Analysis of the U.S. Defense Stocks in the Post-Cold War Era

 Keywords: U.S. defense stocks, conflicts, U.S. military engagements, stock prices, foreign conflicts